 \subsubsection{Ansatz and initialization strategies}

-Hand-in-hand with the theoretical progress on the analysis on the BP phenomenon, there has been great research efforts focused on avoiding or mitigating the effect of BP.
-The main strategy here being to breaking the assumptions leading to the BPs.
+Hand-in-hand with the theoretical progress on the analysis on the BP phenomenon, great effort has been dedicated to avoiding or mitigating the effect of BPs.
+The main strategy here has been to break the assumptions leading to BPs.
 In what follows we present two main approaches: parameters initialization and choice of ansatz.